Australian Young Onset Dementia Special Interest Group (YOD-SIG)

 Executive Committee

-Assistant Professor, Discipline of Nutrition and Dietetics, Faculty of Health, University of Canberra
+Associate Professor, Discipline of Nutrition and Dietetics, Faculty of Health, University of Canberra.

 Michelle Chiu